 3. One suggestion is to retain the first proposed sentence and to modify it as follows:

-“The substances permitted and the provisions applied are based on some 20 years’ experience in air transport, with no reported incidents.”
+“The substances permitted and the provisions applied are based on some 20 years’ experience in air transport, with no reported incidents criteria established by the International Civil Aviation Organization (ICAO) Dangerous Goods Panel.”

 4. A second suggestion is to move the proposed two new paragraphs to follow immediately after the first paragraph as it is believed this would make for a more logical presentation.